 The Coverage Study is designed to determine the quality and completeness of the master tobacco retailers’ list frame, which is maintained by the Alabama Alcoholic Beverage Control Board (ABC Board).
 This list frame is used to sample tobacco retail outlets for the Synar compliance checks, which determines the retailer violation rate for the state based on unannounced inspections of a sample of tobacco retail outlets.
 Therefore, the coverage study, which should be conducted every three years, is needed to assess the quality of the list frame and to assess whether the results from the Synar survey are valid and unbiased.

 To assist prevention providers in the application of prevention strategies, this section contains practices and standards for prevention.
-Resources developed to assist providers include documents on the maintenance of prevention records, reporting of prevention services and billing of prevention strategies.
+Resources developed to assist providers to include documents on the maintenance of prevention records, reporting of prevention services, and billing of prevention strategies.

 All Prevention Forms can be found in the Documents Library